Platycephalidae: Distribution and habitat

 Platycephalidae can be found naturally in coastal waters throughout the Indo-Pacific.
-A few species have been caught in the eastern Mediterranean, having traveled there from the Red Sea through the Suez Canal.
+A few species have been caught in the eastern Mediterranean, having traveled there from the Red Sea through the Suez Canal (Lessepsian migration).

 Biology

 Flatheads are mostly marine demersal fish, often resting directly on the seabed, sometimes partially buried in sand or mud.
 They can be found in a wide range of depths, ranging from 10 m to the edge of the continental shelf at depths of about 300 m.

 Flatheads are carnivorous, feeding on small fish and crustaceans.
 They lie in wait buried by sand, with only their eyes poking out from the substrate.
 When prospective prey walks or swims close to the platycephalid's head, the flathead strikes rapidly, engulfing the prey in its large mouth.
 As flatheads are ambush predators they are expected to be relatively sedentary and not move large distances as adults.
 However, recent research has shown that part of the population of some flathead species makes long-distance movements or spawning migrations.